So you’re looking to be a better ally to the LGBTQIA+ community.

 At the time of writing, I’ve been out as pansexual for seven years, as gender nonconforming for one year, and as a transgender male for a little less than a month.
 In all of that time, I’ve met a lot of allies who have asked me what they can do to be better supporters of the queer community.
 After being out, especially as a trans person, I’ve noticed a lot of nuanced ways in which allies can step it up.
-The next time you’re asking yourself how you can be better, try to keep these things in mind.

 Refer to all people using they/them pronouns until you actually know their pronouns

 As someone who uses pronouns that don’t match his outward appearance, I’ve come to expect that people I don’t know will misgender me 100% of the time.